Need a few watercolor painting ideas? Keep reading!

 Click below to download the free step-by-step instructions for how to turn an outline of tulips into this detailed watercolor.
 Use the rabbit and butterfly sketches to practice the techniques found in this blog.

 Jump ahead in the blog post to learn more about. . .

 - Top watercolor materials and how to care for them

 - Watercolor techniques

 Investing in a set of high-quality brushes is a top priority for all new watercolor artists.
-There are good natural and synthetic brushes available at several price points.
-Using a well-made brush helps painters practice new techniques with success.
+Good natural and synthetic brushes are available at several price points.
+Using well-made brushes helps painters practice new techniques with success.

-Brushes are designed in various shapes and sizes.
+Brushes are made in various shapes and sizes.
 Each brush is used to create different strokes, fills, and techniques.